PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 ----------------------

 PennyLane offers the :func:`~.pennylane.simplify` function to simplify single operators, quantum functions, QNodes and tapes.
-This function reduces the arithemtic depth of all the given operators to its minimum, groups like terms in sums and products, resolves products of Pauli operators and combines identical rotation gates by summing its angles.
+This function reduces the arithemtic depth of the given operators to its minimum, groups like terms in sums and products, resolves products of Pauli operators and combines identical rotation gates by summing its angles.